How To Make Only One Page Landscape in Microsoft Word

 The second method might be a bit easier as you don’t need to insert the section breaks yourself – you can let Word do that.

-In here, look under “Orientation” and select “Landscape.”
-Now, look at the bottom of this box and you’ll see a submenu labeled “Apply to.”
+- Look under “Orientation” and select “Landscape.”
+Now, look at the bottom of this box, and you’ll see a submenu labeled “Apply to.”
 Click the little arrow and choose “Selected text.”
 Then, just hit OK.

-How do I make one page Landscape on a Mac?
+How do I make just one page landscaped on a Mac?

 Most macOS users often find Microsoft Word tutorials challenging to follow because the interface between an Apple computer and a PC is vastly different.
 Fortunately, all of the steps above apply to Mac computers as well.